horiaionut/jslibp2p-chat-tutorial/2/dial_bootstrap.md

 * init multiadr, dail libp2p (some more description about the apis)

 Try it locally
-* open one terminal and run the bootsrap
+* open one terminal and run the bootstrap
 * and from other term run index, you would see the connect log!

 Now you are able to make a connection between the bootstrap and a user.
 This concludes the chapter.
-In the next chapter we would try to send and recieve data through the establised connection.
+In the next chapter we would try to send and receive data through the established connection.